Graduate Student Appointment

 - An offer of continuation of the appointment is contingent upon satisfactory performance of assigned duties each semester, continued academic eligibility in each semester (minimum cumulative GPA of 3.00), compliance with the University’s Code of Conduct, availability of funds and stated policies of the program as to the number of semesters that a student is eligible to receive fellowships or assistantships.

-- Any exception to the policies stated must be presented in writing by the appropriate departmental/college office to the Office of Graduate and Professional Education for consideration and action.
+- Any exception to the policies stated must be presented in writing by the appropriate departmental/college office to the Graduate College for consideration and action.

 Effective Fall 2010

 All matriculated students should register in advance for spring and fall semesters and winter and summer sessions.
 Registration periods are scheduled for returning full-and part-time graduate students in late April for fall semester and in late November for spring semester.
 Advance registration periods also precede the summer and winter session.
 Newly admitted or returning graduate students should register during the appropriate time.
-Contact the Registrar’s Office or the Office of Graduate and Professional Education for information on advance registration.
-For newly admitted students unable to advance register for fall semester, special permission may be sought from the Office of Graduate and Professional Education to waive the late registration fee.
+Contact the Registrar’s Office or the Graduate College for information on advance registration.
+For newly admitted students unable to advance register for fall semester, special permission may be sought from the Office of Graduate College to waive the late registration fee.

 Candidates Completing Thesis/Dissertation/Executive Position Paper